Trademark Licensing Program

-The Trademarks and Licensing Office must grant approval to all outside vendors using University trademarks, even if the vendors are producing items for University-affiliated groups.
+The Trademark Licensing Program must grant approval to all outside vendors using University trademarks, even if the vendors are producing items for University-affiliated groups.
 The University-affiliated organization or department must purchase such merchandise from a licensed vendor to avoid any possibility of trademark infringement.
-For additional informational, contact the Trademarks and Licensing Office; telephone 335-2202, or e-mail to:
+For additional information, contact the Trademark Licensing Program; telephone 335-2202, or e-mail to:

 Product and Art Approval Committee

-The Trademarks and Licensing Office reserves the right to decline any products or art designs that do not promote the goodwill and reputation of the University.
+The Trademark Licensing Program reserves the right to decline any products or art designs that do not promote the goodwill and reputation of the University.

-The Trademarks and Licensing Office refers all appeals to the Product and Art Approval Committee.
+The Trademark Licensing Program refers all appeals to the Product and Art Approval Committee.
 The Committee reviews each appeal for the appropriateness of the product or art design for the vision and mission of the University.

 The Committee notifies the requesting individual or organization of a decision within 30 days after the date that the Committee receives the appeal.
 The Committee's decision is final.

-Individuals and suppliers who use Washington State University trademarks without permission from the Trademarks and Licensing Office or their agent, the Collegiate Licensing Company, are subject to:
+Individuals and suppliers who use Washington State University trademarks without permission from the Trademark Licensing Program or their agent, the Collegiate Licensing Company, are subject to: